AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/marketo-sales-insight-configuration-tab-in-salesforce.md

 **Marketo Global Tab**

 * RSS Feed Enabled: When enabled, MSI users can view their Lead Feed in an RSS feed (in addition to the Lead Feed in Salesforce).
 The RSS feed can only function if the “Token Expiration” feature is disabled.
-This setting is controlled in your Marketo Sales Insight Admin page.
+This setting is controlled in your [!DNL Marketo Sales Insight] Admin page.
 * Best Bets Debug Mode
 * Default Hide: The option you choose here will be the number of days a best bet will be hidden in the Best Bets tab in Marketo when you click the “Hide” icon
 * Contact Status Field: The option you choose here will be the value that’s populated in the Status Header column in the Best Bets tab in Marketo